tranvanh/PJP_semestralwork/README.md

 ##RUN

 **Compile all sample files**
-all shell executable files will be saved in "sample" directory

 ```
 ./test
 ```
+all shell executable files will be saved in "./sample" directory

 **Compile single file**
 ```
 ./cmake-build-debug/mila <source file path>